 Push via Salt SSH is used in environments where Salt clients cannot reach the Uyuni Server directly.
 In this environment, clients are located in a firewall-protected zone called a DMZ.
-No system within the DMZ is authorized to open a connection to the internal network, including the Uyuni Server.
+No system within the DMZ is authorized to open a connection to the internal network where the Uyuni Server is located.

-The Push via Salt SSH method creates an encrypted tunnel from the Uyuni Server on the internal network to the clients located on the DMZ.
-After all actions and events are executed, the tunnel is closed.
+The Push via Salt SSH method creates an encrypted tunnel from the Uyuni Server on the internal network to the clients located in the DMZ.
+After all actions such as updates and events are pushed and executed, the tunnel is closed.

 This image demonstrates the Push via Salt SSH process path.

 Taskomatic block represent processes running on the Uyuni client.

 To use Push via Salt SSH, you must have the SSH daemon running on the client, and reachable by the